MicrosoftDocs/entra-docs/docs/identity/hybrid/connect/reference-connect-version-history-archive.md

 11/08/2019: Released for download.
 Not available through auto-upgrade.

 >[!IMPORTANT]
->Due to an internal schema change in this release of Microsoft Entra Connect, if you manage AD FS trust relationship configuration settings using MSOnline PowerShell then you must update your MSOnline PowerShell module to version 1.1.183.57 or higher
+>Due to an internal schema change in this release of Microsoft Entra Connect, if you manage AD FS trust relationship configuration settings using [Microsoft Graph PowerShell](/powershell/microsoftgraph/overview) then you must update your Microsoft Graph PowerShell module to version 1.1.183.57 or higher.

 ### Fixed issues